theheking/babs-rna-seq/practical_overview/Week1A_SettingUpOnKatana.md

 ---
 layout: page
-title: Week 1B Intro to Shell - Setting Up on Katana
+title: Week 1A Intro to Shell - Setting Up on Katana
 ---

 Setting Up on Katana
 =====================
-# 2.The BABS teaching UNIX server
+# The BABS teaching UNIX server

 In this prac, we are going to work how many "real" bioinformaticians actually work: we are going to use a remote server for the computationally intensive bits and a user-friendly machine (Windows or Mac) to visualise and analyse the results downstream.
 We have a UNIX server set up for the prac: